-If you have recently (within the last 3 months) tested positive for the SARS-CoV-2 virus and/or have been diagnosed with COVID-19, you may be eligible to take part in this research study conducted by the Mayo Clinic in collaboration with PN Medical.
+If you have tested positive for the SARS-CoV-2 virus 3 or more weeks ago, and/or have been diagnosed with COVID-19, you may be eligible to take part in this research study conducted by the Mayo Clinic in collaboration with PN Medical.

 On this page, you will find all the information regarding the COVID Virtual Recovery Study (CVRS).
 Please read all the information carefully.
 If you would like to participate in the study, please answer the eligibility questions after reading the patient information.

 Update: You are eligible to enroll in the study if you have tested positive at least 3 weeks ago, with no other limitation on how long ago you were treated.

 YOU CAN WATCH THIS VIDEO OR READ THE PATIENT INFORMATION BELOW.